threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 ## is TFT a security

-For sure not, TFT is NOT a security.
-We also never did an ICO.

-We did research and had legal advice in 4 jurisdictions
+We conducted research and obtained legal counsel in four different jurisdictions:

 - Switserland
 - Belgium